ECHOEProject/echoe/doc/documentation.md

 						typically a substitution or an addition.
 For straightforward undeletions see `<restore>`{.xml}.
-						The element carries `@hand` and `@rend` in addition to a `@target` pointer to the affected element.
+						The element carries `@hand` and `@rend` in addition to a `@target` pointer to the affected node.

 `<w>`{.xml}				Marks a word token following [_DOE_](https://doe.utoronto.ca)'s
 						headword list.
 We have attempted to enclose parallel content